Ports legislation and policies

 Voluntary Guidelines for Landside Stevedore Charges

-DoT is responsible for the implementation of the guidelines in WA, which apply to the two stevedore companies currently operating at Fremantle Port and will set clear protocols for the notification of changes to charges by the stevedores on transport operators.
+The Department of Transport (DoT) is responsible for the implementation in WA, and the guidelines apply to the two stevedore companies operating at Fremantle Port (DP World and Patrick Terminals).

 • Stevedore landside charges will only be changed once per annum.

-• Stevedore companies will issue a Notice of Intention to DoT and industry, 60 days prior to the proposed date for changing or introducing charges.
+• Stevedore companies will issue a Notice of Intention to DoT and industry 60 days prior to any proposed date of changes to an existing charge or implementing a new charge and a Final Confirmation Notice 30 days prior to the change implementation date.

 For any enquires about the implementation of the guidelines in WA or to provide feedback, please contact stevedorechargesguidelines@transport.wa.gov.au